shift0x/vwap-dynamic-fee-hook/README.md

 ```

 ### After pool deployment
-Post pool deployment, the admin will need to configure the rate provider using the following functions.
+Post pool deployment, the admin will need to configure the `BrevisVwapRateProvider` using the following functions.

 ``` solidity
     // chains which we will consider for vwap computations